-Refund requests are generally processed within 4 weeks of receipt.
+Refund requests are generally processed within four weeks of receipt.

-After separation from all state service for a minimum of 30 days, members may request a withdrawal of some or all of their vested 401(k) account by contacting GaBreeze:
+After separation from all state service for a minimum of 30 days, Members may request a withdrawal of some or all of their vested PSR 401(k) account by contacting GaBreeze:

 8.4 Application for Service Retirement

 Encourage employees to request an estimate from ERSGA within six months of their anticipated retirement date.
 Applications: